 In popular usage, we tend to think of "sacrifice" as simply giving something up.
 But it really is much more profound than that.
 The word "sacrifice" comes from two Latin words, sacer, which means, "sacred," and facere, which means, "to make."
 So in its truest sense, "sacrifice" means to make something or someone sacred or holy, that is, consecrated to God.
 The sacrifices that we make as a matter of faith out of love for God in fact make us sacred and holy in the sight of God.
-The perfect sacrifice was Christ's death on the cross, which we commemorated yesterday on Good Friday.
-By this sacrifice of His only-begotten Son, God the Father showed His love for us, and by His willingness to die on the cross for our sins, Jesus makes us holy and consecrates us to His Father in heaven.1 The sacrifice of Christ on the cross is commemorated and mysteriously made present in the Eucharistic sacrifice of the Church.2 Thus it is fitting that we celebrate the Sacrament of Initiation in the context of the Holy Sacrifice of the Mass.
+The perfect sacrifice was Christ's death on the cross.
+By this sacrifice of His only-begotten Son, God the Father showed His love for us, and by His willingness to die on the cross for our sins, Jesus makes us holy and consecrates us to His Father in heaven.1 The sacrifice of Christ on the cross is commemorated and mysteriously made present in the Eucharistic sacrifice of the Church.2

-Believing that bread and wine become the Body and Blood of Christ in the Holy Sacrifice of the Mass and believing that we are fully initiated into the Body of Christ, which is the Church, through the Sacraments of Baptism, Confirmation and Eucharist, are matters of faith.
+Believing that bread and wine become the Body and Blood of Christ in the Holy Sacrifice of the Mass is a matter of faith.
+So too is believing that the Apostles received the gift of the Holy Spirit on Pentecost and that we received a special outpouring of the Holy Spirit when we received the Sacrament of Confirmation.
 Faith is a gift from God that invites a response from us by which we assent to the whole truth that God has revealed, the truth that brings a superabundant light as we search for the meaning of life.3

 As we go out into a world that is often hostile to religious faith, we must be provided with the spiritual weapons needed for battle with the forces of evil and we must be equipped with a strong suit of armor capable of protecting us.
-The Apostle Saint Paul describes this suit of armor in the following words from his Letter to the Ephesians: "Put on the armor of God so that you may be able to stand firm against the tactics of the devil" (Ephesians 6:11).
+The Apostle Saint Paul describes this suit of armor in the following words in his Letter to the Ephesians: "Put on the armor of God so that you may be able to stand firm against the tactics of the devil" (Ephesians 6:11).
 The first and foremost weapon in this suit of armor is the shield of faith, as Saint Paul goes on to say: "In all circumstances hold faith up before you as your shield; it will help you extinguish the fiery darts of the evil one.
 Take the helmet of salvation and the sword of the spirit, the word of God" (Ephesians 6:16-17).
 Thus we say that Confirmation makes us soldiers of Christ, armed with the spiritual weapons needed for the spiritual battles that wage war upon our souls.